 Torrevieja is more than just a holiday destination, however.
 As one of Spain’s largest expat hubs, Torrevieja is also one of the few areas in Spain where expats can get by knowing only English.

 Where eastern Spain begins to become southern Spain is the region of Murcia and the Costa Cálida.

-Murcia is Spain’s hottest province as it is essentially desert with numerous oases of incredible fertility and modern urban centers.
+Murcia is Spain’s hottest province, as it is essentially a desert with numerous oases of incredible fertility and modern urban centers.